 Discover fun & effective tools to set limits, create family harmony

-& nurture a much closer relationship with your 3 to 10-year-old child.
+& nurture a much closer relationship with your child, from toddler to pre-teen.

 If you’re like most parents, you began with big hopes and dreams for your child.

 You knew that life would change dramatically by becoming a parent and that things would be hard at times.
 But you envisioned a happy family— a Hallmark card kind of life with lots of harmony and special moments of connection.

 Now you realize that your situation isn’t quite like that.
 Your child is strong-willed and sometimes outright defiant.
 You catch glimpses of their many strengths and positive characteristics, but the challenges have become overwhelming.
 You wish that they’d been born with an instruction manual.

 The funny thought occurs to you: “Who’s really in charge around here?”

 You may still have moments when you’re having fun together and things are fine.
 It gives you a glimmer of hope, but far too much of the time there’s upset going on.
 You love your child deeply and treat them with kindness and respect, but you’re not getting much in return.